afni/afni/doc/afni_sphinx/template_atlas/framework.rst

      compatibility.
 By default, this is not set.

    **AFNI_WHEREAMI_NO_WARN**
-     Turns off warnings about various whereami features -- like queries that reached their limit of returned results.
+     Turns off warnings about various ``whereami`` features -- like queries that reached their limit of returned results.
 By default, warnings are displayed the first time a particular message is encountered.

    **AFNI_WHEREAMI_MAX_FIND**
      By default, only the first nine structures are displayed within a particular atlas.
-You may increase or decrease this to show more or fewer structures in the whereami results.
+You may increase or decrease this to show more or fewer structures in the ``whereami`` results.

    **AFNI_WHEREAMI_MAX_SEARCH_RAD**
-     By default, whereami searches a radius of 7.5 mm.
+     By default, ``whereami`` searches a radius of 7.5 mm.
 Set a radius up to 9.5 mm.

    **AFNI_DEFAULT_STD_SPACE**
      The default template space is assumed to be TLRC.
-This is used for coordinate input to whereami, the whereami GUI and for TLRC view datasets without a template space explicitly set in the dataset header.
+This is used for coordinate input to ``whereami``, the ``whereami`` GUI and for TLRC view datasets without a template space explicitly set in the dataset header.

    **AFNI_SUPP_ATLAS, AFNI_LOCAL_ATLAS**
      These variables allow the addition of more atlas definitions to the